Goolpe/flutter_simple/README.md

 # <img src="https://cdn-images-1.medium.com/max/1200/1*5-aoK8IBmXve5whBQM90GA.png" width="60" /> Flutter examples
-###  Clone this repository and start application or just click on necessary title to see the code.
+### Clone this repository or click on necessary title to see the code.
+Start application to see examples.

 - [Useful links](#Useful_links)
 - [Navigation](#Navigation)